-At 8 weeks pregnant, your blood volume increases by almost 50%, as it's pumped around your body, particularly to your womb.
+At 8 weeks pregnant, your blood volume increases by almost 50 per cent, as it's pumped around your body, particularly to your womb.
 Your heart rate might also be slightly raised.
 The increased blood volume, mixed with those pregnancy hormones can cause headaches, so remember to stay hydrated and rest when you can.

-Your uterus has also grown by now, and your bump might show a little when bloated.
+Your uterus has also grown by now, and your bump might show a little when your belly is bloated.
 If your clothes are feeling a little tight around the tummy, it’s because your uterus, which is normally about the size of your fist, has stretched to the size of a grapefruit.

 You should spend some time in the fruit aisle.
 We already know fruit is a good thing but it’s your best friend now you’re growing a baby.
 With all the vitamins and nutrients your baby needs, it also helps keep you regular.

 Invest in a supportive bra: your boobs are going to feel a lot heavier from now on, so invest in a well-fitted bra that will support you properly.

 Drink plenty of water: Staying hydrated is important, especially if you don't fancy eating.
 Try adding a bit of lemon or mint flavouring to your water, or try sparkling water.

 Take a trip to the supermarket: Find out more about eating away your pregnancy aches and pains and stock up on all the healthy foods you need for pregnancy plus any prenatal vitamins to give yourself a healthy start to your pregnancy journey.

 Start doing your squats.
 Another example of something we know we should be doing anyway but not only do squats help tone your thighs, but they can also help during labour!
 What are you waiting for?